 The time period is difficult to pin down.
-The location is difficult to pin down.
-Maybe New York, maybe Boston or Chicago?
 1950s, 1960s?
-There are clues peppered here and there but the whole thing has a timeless, every city quality to it.
-I love that it’s never explicitly stated.
-This world is exactly like ours, except that elevators are a big, big deal.
+The setting is never explicitly said to be New York City, but it is.
+There are clues peppered here and there but the whole thing also has a timeless, every-major-city quality to it.
+This world is exactly like ours, except elevators are a big, big deal.
 Their creation has shaped the form and structure of cities; buildings with arrangements of floors vertically stacked ad infinitum up into the sky, a concept itself only possible as a result of reliable, mechanical elevation.
 Those elevators highly utilized only because they are safe, safe only because of the skilled elevator inspectors laying down the law regarding their maintenance, and upkeep.

 All of this is true in our world as well, but here it’s more than just a technicality, it’s elemental as a foundation of their entire modern society; an alternate Americana.
 Elevators and elevator inspectors are given the same level of awe that airplanes and pilots once had in our version of America.
 Just as the airplane compressed our world’s surface horizontally, elevators compressed theirs vertically, bringing the unrealized potential of the sky down to earth.

 Elevators aren’t just a large aspect of the literal plot of the novel, but used as a metaphor for the ongoing racial struggle of black Americans, among other things.
 It’s handled elegantly, and I don’t want to touch on it all that much for fear of spoiling the experience.
 Suffice it to say there are several layers to this elevator-as-metaphor aspect, and they have a unique dialogue with one another.